HMS Britannia (1904): Service history

-Pre-First World War
+Early career

 HMS Britannia was built at Portsmouth Dockyard, and was named for the Latin name for Great Britain under Roman rule.
 She was laid down on 4 February 1904, launched on 10 December that year, and completed in September 1906.
 Britannia was commissioned into the reserve at Portsmouth Dockyard on 6 September 1906.
 She went into full commission on 2 October 1906 for service in the Atlantic Fleet.
 She transferred to the Channel Fleet on 4 March 1907.
 As part of a fleet reorganisation on 24 March 1909, the Channel Fleet became the Second Division, Home Fleet, and Britannia became a Home Fleet unit in that division, becoming Flagship, Vice Admiral, Second Division, in April 1909.
 She underwent a refit at Portsmouth from 1909 to 1910.
 On 14 July 1910, she collided with the barque Loch Trool, suffering slight damage.